oscyp/big-dev-soon-the-veggie-king-speedrun-j1ug68/README.md

 Hello to [BigDevSoon](https://bigdevsoon.me/) 👋

-Create a fully responsive landing page website, with optimized layouts for desktop, tablet, and mobile devices.
+Create a fully responasdfasdfasdfdsafsive landing page website, with optimized layouts for desktop, tablet, and mobile devices.
 Challenge yourself to showcase your CSS skills and create a stunning design that impresses potential customers.

 ## How to start